 Counseling and Advising

-- For additional no-cost, one-on-one virtual or telephone business advice regarding COVID-19 and other matters find an SBA Resource Partners near you at www.SBA.gov/local-assistance.
+- For additional no-cost, one-on-one virtual or telephone business advice regarding COVID-19 find a SBA Resource Partners near you at www.SBA.gov/local-assistance.

 - Gener8tor is hosting emergency one-week virtual programs for small businesses affected by the COVID-19 outbreak.
 These programs will feature daily webinars designed to identify, understand and help small businesses secure resources to withstand the current crisis.
 One-on-one office hours will also be available.
 Register here.

 - What should business owners focus on to survive the fallout from COVID-19?
-Here Greg Fisher, Ph.D., Larry & Barbara Sharpf Professor of Entrepreneurship, Indiana University, Kelley School of Business, discusses 8 critical areas of focus and action to help business owners navigate this crisis.
+Here Greg Fisher, Ph.D., Larry & Barbara Sharpf Professor of Entrepreneurship, Indiana University, Kelley School of Business, discuss 8 critical areas of focus and action to help business owners.

 Indiana Stay at Home Order

-- The Indiana Stay-at-Home Order FAQ can be found here.
+- To clarify, the Indiana Stay-at-Home Order FAQ can be found here.